frirasyidi/frirasyidi.github.io/_posts/2017-08-10-how-to-pick-the-right-fruits.md

 * **Firm**; avoid taking apples that are soft, discolored, or easily indented when lightly pressed.
 * **Shiny red or yellowish color**; most of the time, get the most red you can find.
 Find green and yellow for Granny Smith and Golden delicious apples.
 * **Pleasant aroma**; smell the apple.
 A good and fresh apple should have a pleasant aroma.

+## Banana

+* **No defects**; inspect its looks.
+There should be no sunken moist-looking dark areas, have their stem ends and skins intact, and not dull.
+* **Bright in color**; choose those mostly yellow with a small amount of green at both ends.
+* **Brown spots** for immediate consumption; the fullest flavor is derived from bananas that begin to develop tiny dark specks, known as sugar specks.
+* **Full and plump**; depressed, moist, and dark areas on the skin usually signal the fruit inside is bruised.

 ## Melon